gamblevore/speedie/Documentation/ErrorsAdvanced.md

                 printline "Awesome! we found an error but its not gonna harm us" error "Only one error allowed!"

-Now we only see the first error created.
+Now we only see the last error created.
 And we see "Awesome!..." printed, proving that the error did exist... for a while.